GavinEngelstad/gavinengelstad.github.io/_projects/hank_and_inequality.md

 For the project, I was interested in how people of different wealth and income levels respond to business cycle shocks.
 To examine that, I use a heterogeneous agent New Keynesian (HANK) model with 7 business cycle shocks.
 I then estimate the effects of the shocks using Bayesian methods in the sequence space and perform a historical decomposition of each of the shocks.
 Using the estimated parameters and paths for each of the shocks, I examine how different households act within the model.

-In March 2025, I'll be presenting the project at the Midwest Economics Association's annual meeting.
+In March 2025, I won the Best Undergraduate Paper Award at the Midwest Economics Association's annual meeting for this paper.
 The project is still ongoing, and the draft here will be updated periodically.

 ### Links: